-A Chinese ban undergone and sudden
+A Chinese waste import ban suffered and sudden

 Arnaud Brunet, director of the Brussels-based International Recycling Office (BIR), is saddened: